Keeping track of billable hours and billing clients for your time is an important aspect of running a consulting firm.

 It may be beneficial to organize this information into a table, with each piece of information having its own column.

 On every invoice you send, include your payment terms.
 It’s also great to go over your payment terms with each client before signing a contract so there is no confusion when sending your first bill.

 The payment methods you accept should be listed in your payment terms, and they can include any of the following:

 - Credit card

 Your late payment policy should be stated in the payment terms section of your invoice.
 List the details of your late fees here if you plan to charge them for late payments.

 Make a note of the payment deadline on your invoice.
 Make this section of your invoice stand out so that clients don’t miss it.
 Use bold fonts or different font colours to make it stand out.
-Instead of vague deadlines like “Payment Due in 30 Days,” includes a specific payment due date.
+Instead of vague deadlines like “Payment Due in 30 Days,” it includes a specific payment due date.
 Giving the exact due date can help you avoid misunderstandings and get paid faster.

 Include the total amount due on the invoice, with any applicable taxes.
-Much like with the payment due date, make the total due section stick out on the page, with larger, bolder or more colourful fonts.
+Much like with the payment due date, make the total due section stick out on the page with larger, bolder, or more colourful fonts.

 Invoicing tips for consulting services

 Getting paid faster is all that matters after the completion of any work.
 Besides learning how to invoice as a consultant, check out the below-mentioned invoicing tips to avoid delays in your payment process.